2020 Nova Scotia attacks: Acquisition of firearms and ammunition

-Chief Superintendent Chris Leather said that Wortman had no possession and acquisition licence and his weapons were illegally purchased.
+Chief Superintendent Chris Leather said that Wortman had no Firearms Licence and his weapons were illegally acquired.
 Superintendent Darren Campbell said five firearms were recovered from the stolen vehicle Wortman was driving in Enfield.
 Four of them belonged to Wortman: two semiautomatic handguns and two semiautomatic rifles, one of which was described as a "military-style assault rifle".
-The fifth was Stevenson's stolen service pistol, a 9mm Smith & Wesson.
-Police also said that while one of Wortman's firearms had originated in Canada, via the estate of a former associate who died in 2009, all of the others likely came from the United States.
+The fifth was Stevenson's stolen service pistol, a Smith & Wesson 5906.
+Police also said that while one of Wortman's firearms had originated within Canada, via the estate of a former associate who died in 2009, all of the others were smuggled in from the United States.

-On November 20, the National Post acquired a briefing note sent to Prime Minister Justin Trudeau days after the shooting, which identified the four firearms owned by Wortman and used by him in the attacks.
-According to the note, the rifles were a Colt Law Enforcement Carbine and a Ruger Mini-14, both of which were among the firearm models and variants banned by the Canadian government in the wake of the attacks.
+On June 25, 2022, the National Post reported on a briefing note sent to Prime Minister Justin Trudeau days after the shooting, which identified the four firearms owned by Wortman and used by him in the attacks.
+According to the note, the rifles were a Colt Law Enforcement Carbine and a Ruger Mini-14, both of which were among the firearm models and variants reclassified as prohibited by the Canadian government in the wake of the attacks.
 The pistols were a .40-caliber Glock 23 and a 9mm Ruger P89.
 Further information on the firearms and ammunition was released by court orders in December.

-The Mini-14 was the firearm Wortman acquired from his former associate's estate, having been imported into Canada and legally purchased in a Winnipeg gun store beforehand.
-A Canadian gun policy expert said that, while a possession and acquisition licence was required for someone to legally possess a Mini-14, the executor of an estate is allowed to temporarily own the estate's firearms.
+The Ruger Mini-14 was the firearm Wortman acquired from his former associate's estate, having been imported into Canada from the United States and legally purchased in a Winnipeg gun store beforehand.
+A Canadian gun policy expert said that, while a Firearms Licence was required for someone to legally possess a Mini-14, the executor of an estate is allowed to temporarily own the estate's firearms.
 Conversely, the Colt was sourced to a gun store in California and the pistols to a gun store in Mattawamkeag, Maine.
-Wortman was said to have had acquaintances living in Maine; one confirmed to police that Wortman stole the Glock 23 from him and later said it was for his own protection, while another confirmed he loaned the Ruger P89 to Wortman "sometime within the last two to five years."
+Wortman was said to have had acquaintances living in Maine; one confirmed to police that Wortman stole the Glock 23 from him and later said it was for his own protection, while another confirmed he loaned the Ruger P89 to Wortman "sometime within the last two to five years".
 An acquaintance also told police that the Colt was obtained at a gun show in the U.S. by an individual who gave it to a friend of Wortman's, who then gave it to Wortman himself.
-The Colt and both pistols were previously classified as restricted in Canada, meaning Wortman would have needed to complete a more detailed safety course and background check in order to legally own them.
-However, these firearms were illegally smuggled into the country.
-In addition, the briefing note said Wortman was in possession of high-capacity magazines, which are illegal in Canada.
+The Colt and both pistols were classified as restricted in Canada, meaning Wortman would have needed a Restricted Firearms Licence and to register them in order to legally own them; however, these firearms were all illegally smuggled into the country.
+In addition, the briefing note said Wortman was in possession of high-capacity magazines, which are illegal in Canada and were smuggled in from the US.
 The pistols were also equipped with laser sights.